UnionOfRAD/manual/en/models/using-an-entity.md

 # Using An Entity
 ##Entity Defined
-Lithium is as capable of working with document oriented data sources as it is with relational databases.
-Additionally, Lithium works with other types of user-defined data sources.
+li3 is as capable of working with document oriented data sources as it is with relational databases.
+Additionally, li3 works with other types of user-defined data sources.
 Because of this, we use the term "Entity" to refer to what might be considered a document in one data source type or a record/row in another type.

 ## Setting Default Query Options
-Lithium allows you to get/set default options and conditions for queries that are executed for a model if no query-specific options are set using the `query()` method.
+li3 allows you to get/set default options and conditions for queries that are executed for a model if no query-specific options are set using the `query()` method.
 This is done by passing an associative array to the $options parameter.
 If you do not set an `$options` parameter, the method will return the currently set query options in an array.
 The settable elements are:

 * **conditions**: associative array of where conditions.
 Example: `'conditions' => array('status' => 'draft')`